Multipartite entanglement from ditstrings for 1+1D systems: Discussion on Effects of Open Boundary Conditions

 To look closer at the difference in boundary conditions for a Rydberg chain, it is beneficial to look at a heatmap of the phases across both parameter ranges.

-Looking at Fig. \ref{fig:rydchain_conds} highlights how much the boundary conditions impact the overall phase structure for the model.
+Looking at Figure \ref{fig:rydchain_conds} highlights how much the boundary conditions impact the overall phase structure of the model.
 In the periodic case, there are three well-defined lobes.
-However, when looking to the open boundary conditions, we see that the cleanliness of the structure is lost.
+However, when looking at the open boundary conditions, we see that the cleanliness of the structure is lost.
 There is also a change in where the high-entropy regions are, along with an overall decrease in the scale of entropy.
-This makes it apparent the importance of boundary conditions in the calculation of entanglement.
-This follows naturally from the fact that for periodic conditions any entanglement between sites on opposite ends of a configuration are nearest-neighbor, but in open, they are now on completely different sides the system length away.
+This makes apparent the importance of boundary conditions in the calculation of composite entanglement quantities.
+This follows naturally from the fact that for periodic boundary conditions any entanglement between sites on opposite ends of a configuration is nearest-neighbor, but in open boundary conditions, they are now on completely different sides of the system.